 Resolution will be tracked in the comment resolution spreadsheet.

-This SP is expected to be ran at most two weeks after the original SP was ranThis gives time for the author to prepare a proposed resolution that could obtain majority support and if such SP is available and obtains majority support then no need for the default SP.
+This SP is expected to be ran at most two weeks after the original SP was ran.
+This gives time for the author to prepare a proposed resolution that could obtain majority support and if such SP is available and obtains majority support then no need for the default SP.

+If neither of the SPs (on the doc or default SP) is run then the CID will be in “quarantine” in the spreadsheet.

 If a CID is presented but no SP is run then the author has two weeks to run the SP, otherwise an SP is expected to be run by the group (default SP or SP on the presented CR).
+If neither of the SPs (on the doc or default SP) is run then the CID will be placed in “quarantine” in the spreadsheet.

 If no majority support is achieved for an SP on a CID following the steps above then that CID will be in “quarantine” in the spreadsheet (may be re-considered for discussion e.g., only after the remaining CIDs are resolved following the above procedure or when there is free slots in the agenda).

+Target is to complete the comment resolution process for CC36 by March 2022, and hence the aim is to solving as many CIDs as possible (remaining CIDs that are rejected/unresolved can be brought next round).

 References: